etw002/insurance-loss-model/README.md

   GLM baselines (Gini = 0.264)
 - The highest-risk decile filed claims at **2.21x the portfolio average**, demonstrating meaningful risk segmentation
-- The XGBoost model was well-calibrated — predicted probabilities closely tracked actual claim rates across the score distribution
+- The XGBoost model was well-calibrated.
+It predicted probabilities that closely tracked actual claim rates across the score distribution
 - A/E analysis identified systematic under-prediction for policyholder categories 2, 3, and 4, suggesting these segments may warrant separate rating factors in a production pricing model
-- Poisson and Logistic GLMs produced identical Gini scores, indicating that frequency reframing did not add discrimination on this anonymized dataset — though the Poisson framework remains more appropriate for real labeled insurance data where exposure is known
+- Poisson and Logistic GLMs produced identical Gini scores, indicating that frequency reframing did not add discrimination on this anonymized dataset